-In this week’s basketball coaching conversation Director of Basketball Strategy and Video with the University of Georgia, TJ Saint, joins the podcast.
+In this week’s basketball coaching conversation Associate Head Coach at Erie BayHawks, TJ Saint, joins the podcast.
 Saint and Coach Oliver discuss practice, video and analytics in modern basketball.
-Saint has spent time as a video coordinator, player development coach, director of basketball operations with the Detroit Pistons, Butler Bulldogs, Belmont Bruins and Pure Sweat.
+Saint has spent time as a video coordinator, player development coach, director of basketball operations with the Georgia Bulldogs, Detroit Pistons, Butler Bulldogs, Belmont Bruins and Pure Sweat.

 Saint spent four seasons with the Detroit Pistons from 2014-18 as the head video coordinator and also had player development responsibilities, including being responsible for Anthony Tolliver’s development.

 Prior to his stint in Detroit, Saint was a member of the staff at Butler for three seasons.
 He served as a graduate assistant and Director of Basketball Operations.
 Before Butler, Saint was a student assistant as an undergraduate under Rick Byrd at Belmont for two seasons.
 He has also worked extensively with Drew Hanlen and Pure Sweat as a skill development coach.

 “[With video analysis] . . you can really get a good sense after two or three games of what a team is trying to accomplish.”

 “You should use the technology as much as possible.
 Let it do the most work for you.”